pipobscure/pipobscure/_posts/2014-09-13-piplondon-the-first-friend-to-come-for-a-visit.markdown

 ---
 layout: post
-title: "> The first friend to come for a visit.
+title: "The first friend to come for a visit.
 We are now in a state to actually receive visitors."
 date: 2014-09-13 19:54:48 Z
 tags: []